ADVAYA1/Co-ordinate-Convertor/README.md

 4. **Push your changes**: Push your branch to your forked repository.
 5. **Create a pull request**: Once you're done, create a pull request with your changes.

-## License

-This project is open source and available under the MIT License.
-See the [LICENSE](LICENSE) file for more information.

----

-### Notes:
-- You can further personalize the README with additional sections (such as installation instructions) depending on how you deploy the tool (locally or on a web server).